Life After Dave Ramsey’s Baby Step 7

 Baby Step 10: Develop Your Passive Income

 At this point, you’re debt-free, mortgage-free and you’ve hit Coast FIRE and hopefully still making a decent income.
-If you really want to accelerate things and go after some BIG dreams like a career change, early retirement, or an upgrade in your overall lifestyle, you’re going to need to increase your income.
+If you want to accelerate things and go after some BIG dreams like a career change, early retirement, or an upgrade in your overall lifestyle, you’re going to need to increase your income.

 If you’re like me and you don’t have a ton of extra time, passive income through buy-and-hold rental real estate or a taxable brokerage account can be a great way to go.